 Research shows that moderate to high-intensity cardio activity may help improve your thyroid hormone levels.

-Also, eating foods rich in antioxidants, vitamin B, selenium, and tyrosine can benefit the thyroid gland .
+Also, according to NIH, eating foods rich in antioxidants, vitamin B, selenium, and tyrosine can benefit the thyroid gland .

 Testosterone is produced in the gonads and the adrenal gland to help you lose weight by developing lean muscle mass and increasing calorie burn.

 Exercise can stimulate testosterone levels through muscle building.

 Other hormones may contribute to weight management.
 But keeping them at reasonable levels and improving their function affects how they may control your weight.

 - Insulin - Insulin works by allowing the body's cells to absorb glucose.
 It may cause you to gain weight when the cells absorb too much glucose, and your body converts them into fat.